Skip to main content

 Critical distinction: speaker_severity: "none" even though risk exists.

-• speaker_severity — Max severity from subject === "self" risks.
+speaker_severity only reflects subject: "self" risks.
 Use for: "Should I show crisis intervention to THIS user?"
+Check individual risks for third-party concerns.

-Crisis Resources
+Resources

 "type": "crisis_line",